Applying for a Teen Driver's License in New York

 New York Senior Driver’s License

 As mentioned above, you can upgrade to your senior driver’s license at 17 years old if you’ve taken a Driver’s Ed course.
-Simply bring the Driver’s Education Certificate (Form MV-285) to the DMV office with your junior driver’s license, and you will be issued a senior license.
+Simply bring the Driver’s Education Certificate (Form MV-285) to the DMV office with your junior driver’s license, and you will be issued a senior driver's license.

 Insurance in New York